 But am I the only one who winces when, perhaps on a train, or on a bus, you see someone take a brand new book from their bag and settle back in their seat and purposely open it far beyond what is necessary.
 They try to break its will, to loosen it up, so to speak, so that they do not have to subsequently apply quite as much pressure with their hands and fingers while reading it; or they fold back the front cover with gusto and run a thumb up the bend.
 To me this is little different to rubbing salt into a wound.
 And I say wince, but I mean a pronounced and prolonged clenching of the buttocks and teeth, which are only released when one looks away, out of the window, across the fields towards the sewage works.

 I am well aware that this says far more about me than it does about those who, in my opinion, abuse books.
-And let us be clear, it IS abuse.
-I do not think, I know that I will never be free of it.
+And let us be clear, it is abuse.
+I do not think but know that I will never be free of the affliction.
 But things are better than they were.
 I no longer have to wash my hands before reading, as I did when a teenager.
 I open books a good deal wider than the 65 degrees I permitted myself in my youth.
 And I no longer cover any book in sticky-backed plastic, or consider buying those plastic covers they use on library books.
 But most of my books still look fairly new, through no conscious effort on my part.
 But it is something I cannot help.
 So be gentle with me as I am gentle with books.

 I still have my copy of Alien.
 I came across it the other day.
 I weighed it up in my hands.
 And, as the memories returned, I saw that the edges of the pages were yellowed with age.
 I opened it with care and immediately heard a sharp crack.
 It now falls open flat, at a quite shocking 180 degrees.
 It’s the first time I’ve ever seen that in a book I own.
 It’s a little unnerving.